Dallinger/Dallinger/wiki/Database-model-attributes.md

 ### Attributes

-* `uuid` -- the unique identifier of this transmission event.
+* `id` -- the unique identifier of this transmission event.
 Automatically generated upon creation.
-* `meme_uuid` -- the UUID of the meme that was transmitted
+* `meme_id` -- the id of the meme that was transmitted
 * `meme` -- the meme that was transmitted
-* `origin_uuid` -- the UUID of the node the transmission originated from
+* `origin_id` -- the id of the node the transmission originated from
 * `origin` -- the node that the transmission originated from
-* `destination_uuid` -- the UUID of the transmission's destination node
+* `destination_id` -- the id of the transmission's destination node
 * `destination` -- the transmission's destination node
 * `creation_time` -- the time the transmission occurred.
 Set automatically upon creation.
 * `vector` -- the vector that this transmission occurred along